tomncooper/CSC8101-Documentation/spark/spark-faq.md

 Try to load the webpage again.

+### How many Spark worker threads are running on my iPython notebook?

+You can check the number of threads by running following command directly in your iPython notebook:

+`print("Number of worker threads:", sc.getConf().get("spark.master"))`

+Check the result against the table in the [documentation](http://spark.apache.org/docs/latest/submitting-applications.html#master-urls).

 ### Do I have to use Jupyter Notebooks to write my python code?

 No you don't!